osrf-migration/srcsim-wiki/cloud.md

 * Teams are able to launch as many constellations at the same time as they wish.
 But note that this is being taken from your budget.
 * There are no partial hours.
 So having one machine instance up for 5 minutes counts as 1 hour.
 Likewise, having the machine instance up for 65 minutes will count as 2 hours.
 Use your time wisely.

+# Downloading Dry-Run / Finals Logs

+During the dry-run and finals, the logs from the simulator instance are uploaded to AWS s3 bucket.
+You can access them using the `aws-cli` command line tool.

+    sudo apt-get install awscli

+You will need your AWS access key, and AWS secret key.
+To find these keys, click on your email address on top right corner of the page on CloudSim to access the profile page and scroll to the S3 keys widget.

+Set up `aws-cli` with your keys:

+    $ aws configure
+    AWS Access Key ID [None]: enter access key
+    AWS Secret Access Key [None]: enter secret key Default region name [None]: us-west-1
+    Default output format [None]:

+Once that's done, you can start using the tool to download your files.
+Your s3 bucket has the following naming convention: `s3://src-your_team_name`, where `your_team_name` has to be all **lowercase** of the team code stored on CloudSim.
+Go to the profile page on CloudSim to find out the team code used for your team.

+List files in your bucket:

+    aws s3 ls s3://src-your_team_name

+To download a folder from s3 to your local filesystem:

+    aws s3 cp --recursive s3://src-debug/world_3_2017-06-08T18-47-42-707Z/ my_local_path

 # Troubleshooting

 Here's the srcsim issue tracker that contains a list of known issues: